Retrieving Infinite Numbers of Patterns in a Spin-Glass Model of Immune Networks

 Hyper-dilution in $\mathcal{B}$ is apparently crucial for extensive multiple clonal expansions.
 It ensures that patterns to be retrieved in $\mathcal{G}$ have many blank entries and that, unlike neural networks, `pure states' are no longer low energy configurations.
 Retrieving a pattern $(\xi_1^\mu,\ldots,\xi_N^\mu)$ does not involve all spins $\sigma_i$, and those corresponding to null entries can be used to recall other patterns.
-This is energetically favorable since the energy is quadratic in the magnetizations.
-However, to quantify retrieval within this new scenario we need alternative order parameters.
-The distribution $P(M)= N_B^{-1}\sum_{\mu=1}^{N_B}\delta_{M,M_\mu(\bsigma)}$ of Mattis magnetizations would contain entangled information, from the thermal magnetization fluctuations within a single pattern, and from fluctuations over different patterns.
-Upon denoting with $P_c(k)$ the probability that a pattern has $k$ non-zero entries, we can disentangle the different contributions by focusing on $P(M|k)$, the conditional magnetization distribution for patterns with $k$ nonzero entries, defined via $P(M)=\sum_{k=1}^{N_T} P_c(k) P(M|k)$.
+This is energetically favorable since the energy (\ref{eq:reducedH}) is quadratic in the magnetizations $M_\mu(\bsigma)$.
+However, to quantify retrieval within this new scenario we need alternative (and more refined) order parameters beyond standard Mattis magnetizations.
+The distribution $P(M)= N_B^{-1}\sum_{\mu=1}^{N_B}\delta_{M,M_\mu(\bsigma)}$ of Mattis magnetizations would work perfectly to the case, but it contains entangled information, from the thermal magnetization fluctuations within a single pattern, and from fluctuations over different patterns.
+Upon denoting with $P_c(k)$ the prior that a pattern has $k$ non-zero entries, we can disentangle the different contributions by focusing on $P(M|k)$, the conditional magnetization distribution for patterns with $k$ nonzero entries, defined via $P(M)=\sum_{k=1}^{N_T} P_c(k) P(M|k)$.
 We can easily calculate $P_c(k) $, because it depends only on the structure of $\mathcal{B}$.
-Since we have $N_T$ independent entries, each nonzero with probability $c/N_T$, in the thermodynamic limit the variable $k$ is Poissonian distributed: \be P(M)=\rme^{-c}\sum_{k=0}^{\infty} \frac{c^k}{k!} P(M|k). \ee We can in fact solve the present model analytically, and calculate the free energy per spin using the finite connectivity replica method, within the replica-symmetric approximation (RS).
-Full details of this (somewhat lengthy) calculation will be published elsewhere \cite{long}.
-The result leads to an explicit expression for $P(M|k)$ in terms of an effective field distribution $W(h)$, which is to be solved from a self-consistent equation: \begin{widetext}
+Since we have $N_T$ independent entries, each nonzero with probability $c/N_T$, in the thermodynamic limit the variable $k$ is Poissonian distributed: \be P(M)=\rme^{-c}\sum_{k=0}^{\infty} \frac{c^k}{k!} P(M|k). \ee With this observable we can in fact solve the present model analytically, and calculate the free energy per spin using the finite connectivity replica method, within the replica-symmetric approximation (RS).
+Full details of this (somewhat lengthy) calculation have been published elsewhere \cite{AACTold,long}.
+The result leads to an explicit expression for $P(M|k)$ in terms of an effective field distribution $W(h)$, which is to be solved in a self-consistent way (see eq.s (\ref{eqn:pm}) and (\ref{eq:single_eqn})),